 Vehicles longer than 22 feet (including trailers) are not advised between Potwisha Campground and the Giant Forest Museum.
 Visitors with vehicles over 22 feet in total length hoping to visit the Giant Forest or camp at Lodgepole and Dorst Creek Campgrounds are advised to enter via the northern, Highway 180, entrance to these parks.

 Dangerous Rivers!
-Most park deaths result from drowning in rivers.
-Many drowning victims were playing near rivers and unexpectedly fell in.
+Many drowning victims were playing near rivers.
 Rivers present a far greater danger than lakes or pools.
 Surfaces may look calm, but strong currents often run below.
-Be cautious walking near rivers as rocks can be smooth and slippery or shift unexpectedly.
+Be cautious walking near rivers as rocks can be slippery.
 Getting out of a cold, swift river is often impossible.

 A California state fishing license is required to fish in Sequoia and Kings Canyon National Parks, and Sequoia National Forest lakes and streams.
 Fishing licenses may be available at National Park and National Forest markets.

 The Foothills consist of the lower elevations of Sequoia National Park, where the grassy valley floor gives way to granite peaks.
 Oaks, chaparral, and river canyons are plentiful here in an area with more biological diversity than the conifer forests and High Sierra combined.
 Winters are relatively snow-free and mild; summer is characterized by hot and dry weather.
 Wildlife is frequently seen in the area, including the American Black Bear, mule deer, and bobcats, as well as numerous bird species.